 carte = fingerprint + signature

-The fingerprint contains the name of the home node, the IP address of the client, optional name of the target node, beginning and end timestamps of the carte’s life and a random salt.
+The fingerprint contains the name of the home node, optional IP address of the client, optional name of the target node, permission scope, beginning and end timestamps of the carte’s life and a random salt.
 Binding to time, IP address and target node minimizes the ability of an attacker to use a carte that was intercepted somehow.
 For the same reason, it is recommended to use cartes with a short lifetime (several minutes).
-If the client needs to work longer, it can request several cartes in a single request that correspond to successive periods of time.
+If the client needs to work longer, it can request several cartes in a single request for successive periods of time.
 When one carte expires, the client throws it off and uses the next one in the sequence.

 If the client wants to post a content (comment, reaction etc.) to a node, carte authentication is not enough because the content needs its own signature.
 To provide better user experience, the client may use carte to post a temporary content without a signature and then ask the home node to post its signed version.
 If during a short period of time the signed content does not arrive, the node erases the temporary version.